 A good 2.1 Honours undergraduate degree in the field of arts, languages or social sciences.

-Also proficiency in two of the following European languages: English, French, Italian, German, Portuguese, Polish and Spanish together with a basic knowledge or willingness to acquire a third European language.
+You will also need proficiency in two of the following European languages together with a basic knowledge or willingness to acquire a third European language.
 The minimum language requirement is B2 on the European language certification standards, although a C1 equivalent is preferable.

 Months of entry